redbear/Duo/docs/listening_mode_setup_protocol.md

 Response :

-- A string that indicates the current firmware uploading state machine.
+- A string that indicates the current firmware updating state machine.

 ### Fetch Firmware Versions